fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-node-health-check-guide.md

 The Stack has the following services:
   - Node - we call `Ursa` the living process that we refer to as Node, this is started via the `Ursa CLI` (`ports 4069, 6009, 8070`)
-  - Reverse proxy - we use `NGINX` as a reverse proxy for `Ursa` Node service where we have configured the public port 80, SSL certification, a server name, etc. Port 80 maps to the `4069` internally, as to provide a secure connection over HTTP
+  - Reverse proxy - we have `ursa-proxy` as a reverse proxy for `Ursa` Node service where we have configured the public port 80, SSL certification, a server name, etc. Port 80 maps to the `4069` internally, as to provide a secure connection over HTTP.
+Previously, Nginx was used as the reverse proxy.
+If you have Nginx, you're advised to update your Node setup
   - Process monitoring - a monitoring system for real-time metrics with a web client (`port 9090`) that exposes metrics of the reverse proxy (`port 9113`) and the actual Node metrics (`port 4069`)
   - Metric visualization - for visualizing metrics, logs, and traces collected from the `Ursa` Node we have Grafana (`port 3000`)

 The `Stack` is our recommendation but we only provide support for `Ursa CLI`.
-Thus, support for `Grafana`, `Prometheus` or `Nginx` is on the operator side.
+Thus, support for `Grafana`, or `Prometheus` is on the operator side.

 ### Log messages